hexterisk/blog/content/posts/Advanced Binary Analysis/Principles of Symbolic Execution/Principles of Symbolic Execution.md

 Symbex engines that explore multiple program paths in parallel are called **online**, while engines that explore only one path at a time are called **offline**.

 *   Online symbex doesn’t execute the same instruction multiple times, thus making it efficient but making it memory-intensive to keep track of all states in parallel.
 In contrast, offline implementations often analyze the same chunk of code multiple times, having to run the entire program from the start for every program path.
-*   Online symbex attempt to keep the memory overhead to a minimum by merging identical parts of program states together, splitting them only when they diverge.
+*   Offline symbex attempt to keep the memory overhead to a minimum by merging identical parts of program states together, splitting them only when they diverge.
 This optimization is known as **copy on write** because it copies merged states when a write causes them to diverge, creating a fresh private copy of the state for the path issuing the write.

 ### Symbolic State